pvyParts/allianceauth-afat/README.md

 ### Import from ImicusFAT

 First, you need to remove all "deleted" FAT links and FATs.

+This step needs to be done, because we cannot import entries marked as "deleted" due to the way Django is handling this, and some other entries might rely on them, so we need to meke sure the "deleted" data doesn't cause any trouble.
+You don't need to worry, you are not losing any data that is/was actively used besides what is already marked as "deleted" and ImicusFAT is no longer working with it anyways and never did.

 To do so, login to your mysql database and run the following commands:

 ```mysql
 # de-activate foreign key checks